shahed517/shahed517.github.io/README.md

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-You are welcome to clone this code for your own personal use, just please attribute the source to the original website or to this repo.
-If you do clone this website, feel free to add an attribution link to your own downstream website in index.html if you want.
+This is the source code to my personal website: https://shahed517.github.io/ It has basically been adapted from the source code of Jon Barron's public academic website: https://jonbarron.info/.